 Ambitious nurses with strong leadership skills may benefit from a Master of Science in Nursing/Master of Business Administration dual degree.
 At SAU, students may choose from five different degree concentrations, including health care administration, human resource development, organizational consulting, management and executive leadership.

 Popular careers for graduates of the MSN-MBA program include nurse manager and chief nursing officer.
-Chief nursing officers earn an average annual salary of $126,038.
+Chief nursing officers earn an average annual salary of $127,489 according to PayScale.

 This online program leads to earning two degrees and is 63 credits.
 Some of the subjects that students study include health care policy, leadership and strategic planning and management.
 The RN to MSN/MBA bridge program is an excellent option for nurses who hold an associate degree and prefer to pursue their masters directly.